 Like the black and house rat, the Norway Rat can be found all over Hawaii.
 These little mammals have coarse furs, usually brown or dark grey, with their bellies assuming a lighter color than their coat.

 The brown rat is a rather large rodent and can weigh twice as much as a black rat and more than a house mouse.
 The Norway rat is often found digging and burrowing under structures but is quite capable of climbing.

 Polynesian Rat, Pacific Rat

 Polynesian or Pacific rats are a major agricultural pest throughout Hawaii except at places like Mokolii, Mokuauia, and Mokuoloe.
-They eat a wide range of agricultural products, but most notably they cause terrible damage to sugarcane fields.
+They eat a wide range of farm products, but most notably, they cause terrible damage to sugarcane fields.

-The Polynesian rats are smaller in size and have larger ears and longer snouts than black rats and Norway rats.
+The Polynesian rats are smaller in size and have more oversized ears and longer snouts than black rats and Norway rats.